 Some well known Holy Week events in Brazil include:

-- Passion Play in Nova Jerusalém
+- Passion Plays in Nova Jerusalém and Recife

-Brazil Easter Travel
+Easter Travel in Brazil

-Add to that the great volume of people traveling to destinations famous for traditional Catholic rituals and folks just looking to be with family for the holiday, and you're in for busy roads and airports, fully booked hotels and crowds.
+Add to that the great volume of people traveling to destinations famous for traditional Catholic rituals and folks just looking to be with family for the holiday, and you're in for busy roads and airports as well as fully booked hotels and crowds.
 Traditionally, hotels book Semana Santa in packages running from Holy Thursday to Easter Sunday.
 Unique celebrations of the season start with Carnival, marking the beginning of Lent and then continue through Easter Sunday.

 Music for the Season

 Paixão e Fé (Passion and Faith), a song by Tavinho Moura and Fernando Brant recorded by Milton Nascimento, poetically expresses the season's spiritual tone and describes the passage of a procession.
 One way to anticipate what Holy Week will be like is to watch a Paixão e Fé video on YouTube such as one posted with photos of special places in Brazil.

 Important Catholic Holy Week Events